 What does it do?

-Starts and ends text which will not appear in the braille document
+Starts and ends text which will not actually appear (at the location where entered) in the braille document.

 Where would it be used?

-The most common use is where you want to create an entry in the Table of Contents which does not appear in the text itself.
+The most common use is to create an entry for the table of contents which does not otherwise appear in the text itself.

 Usage in DBT: